 As the minerals and waste planning authority for the county, excluding the Yorkshire Dales and North York Moors national parks, we have to prepare a minerals and waste local plan.

 Such plans can be prepared individually or jointly with other minerals and waste planning authorities.
-We are working jointly with City of York Council and the North York Moors National Park Authority to produce a joint minerals and waste local plan.
+We worked jointly with City of York Council and the North York Moors National Park Authority to produce a joint minerals and waste local plan, known as the Minerals and Waste Joint Plan.

-It will contain proposals and policies to guide minerals and waste related planning decisions and will eventually replace policies in our current minerals and waste local plans.
+It contains proposals and policies to guide minerals and waste related planning decisions and replaces policies in our current minerals and waste local plans.

-An update to the project timetable for production of the minerals and waste joint plan was agreed in 2017 and is set out in the minerals and waste development scheme (pdf / 878 KB).
+The project timetable for production of the minerals and waste joint plan was agreed in 2017 and is set out in the minerals and waste development scheme (pdf / 963 KB).

-A summary of the current timetable for the minerals and waste joint plan is as follows:
+A summary of the timetable for the minerals and waste joint plan was as follows, the Plan was adopted in 2022:

 |Joint minerals and waste plan||Date|